-The SACRE members gave close consideration to the various national and local developments concerning the provision of RE.
+The SACRE members considered the various national and local developments concerning the provision of RE.
 These discussions were prompted by the information provided to the SACRE through the regular updates from the RE Consultant on the SACRE and NASACRE Briefings.